-If you always doubted if Microsoft strategy to build tools so people can get their desktop to stores would work, its time to get rid of it.
-We recently have seen many desktop software getting into the store, and today popular media player–Kodi–is now available in the Windows 10 Store, thanks to the Microsoft’s Desktop App Converter tool.
+If you always doubted if Microsoft’s strategy to build tools so people can get their desktop to stores would work, it’s time to get rid of it.
+We recently have seen many desktop software getting into the store.
+Today, a popular media player–Kodi–is now available in the Windows 10 Store, thanks to Microsoft’s Desktop App Converter tool.

-In a blog post Kodi Team shared that while they were sceptic about the tool initially, but when Microsoft contacted them to get their onboard, and the team worked together to get all features of Kodi player, and integration with Windows 10 using the UWP.
+In a blog post, Kodi Team shared that while they were skeptical about the tool initially, Microsoft contacted them to get their onboard, and the team worked together to get all features of Kodi player and integration with Windows 10 using the UWP.

-Those who aren’t aware of the Kodi® media center, it was formerly known as XBMC™ Media Center.
-Its an open source cross-platform software media player and entertainment hub for digital media for Home theater PCs
+Those who aren’t aware of the Kodi® media center were formerly known as XBMC™ Media Center.
+It’s an open-source, cross-platform software media player and entertainment hub for digital media for Home theater PCs.

 The interface allows you to browse and view videos, photos, podcasts, and music from a harddrive, optical disc, local network, and the internet.